stelzinga/MF/MGT_80.Tools.md

 _                   Comment (underscore)
 dd-mm-yy:  Comment (date format comment)

-As can be seen, a status symbol is a single charater, except for the last form of a comment.
+As can be seen, a status indicator symbol is a single character, except for the last form, the comment.
-The Status Indicator does two things simultaneously: indicating whether an entry is a Goal, Objective (Project, Routine) or a Comment, and in case of a Project, it also shows the status of the Project.
+A Status Indicator does two things simultaneously: indicating whether an entry is a Goal, Objective (Project, Routine) or a Comment, and in case of a Project, it also shows the status of the Project.
 Status symbol for Project can also be used for follow-up actions in Meetings, see [## Meetings].
 Note that '~' in Excel is a special character (escape char).
 To use '~' in functions like VLOOKUP() substitute it first using SUBSTITUTE ().
 Note that Sub-Goals are mostly used in more complex structures.
 In case of Objectives (not applicable to Tasks) there is no status for Subs, Drills, Streams and Actions.
 The use of '-', '+', '_' and 'dd-mm-yy:'to reflect *comments* means Objective Notation can be used for writing *any* form of text, keeping a log, etc. It also allows the use of all Indicators which adds insight into aspects of the comment e.g. dates, who is involved, where are more details, etc.